Displays

 ✨ 🖥️ ✏️ HyperTextHero Displays Poll ✏️ 🖥️ ✨

-A monitor, or screen, lets us see the output of our computer systems using our eyes, often in the form of countless little colorful magic crystals that twist and give the illusion of images in front of us.
+A display lets us see the output of our computer systems unfolding before our eyes, giving us a window to our and other worlds , often in the form of countless little colorful magic crystals that twist and give the illusion of images in front of us.

 I use an ASUS ProArt PA278QV as my primary screen, a 27 inch monitor, meaning the diagonal distance across the screen is approximately 27 inches, around 68.5 centimeters.